Law & Order: UK: The trial segment

 office of the Crown Prosecution Service.
 They discuss deals, prepare the witnesses and evidence, and conduct the Crown's case in the trial.
 The crown prosecutors work together and with the coroner's office, the crime laboratory (including fingerprint analysts, DNA profilers and Ballistics analysts), and psychologists and/or psychiatrists (if the defendant uses an insanity plea) all of whom may be needed to testify in court for the prosecution.
 The police may also reappear to testify in court or to arrest another suspect, but most investigation in the second segment is done by the CPS office, who always consult with the local London CPS Director for advice on the case.
 If the case is very weak then the police would re-investigate.

 Unlike many legal dramas (e.g. Kavanagh QC and Rumpole of the Bailey), the court proceedings are shown from the prosecution's point of view, with the regular characters trying to prove the defendant's guilt, not innocence.
-The second half usually opens with the arraignment of defendants and proceeds to trial preparation, including legal research and plea negotiations.
-Some episodes include legal proceedings beyond the testimony of witnesses, including motion hearings, (often concerning admissibility of evidence); jury selection; and allocutions, usually as a result of plea bargains.
+The prosecution usually opens with the arraignment of defendants and proceeds to trial preparation, including legal research and plea negotiations.
+Some episodes include legal proceedings beyond the testimony of witnesses, including motion hearings (often concerning admissibility of evidence); jury selection; and allocutions, usually as a result of plea bargains.
 Many episodes employ motions to suppress evidence as a plot device, and most of these end with evidence or statements being suppressed, often on a technicality.
 This usually begins with the service of the motion to the CPS team, follows with argument and case citations of precedent before a judge in court, and concludes with visual reaction of the winning or losing attorney.
 In some episodes, the audience may not explicitly see the final verdict of the trial or outcomes of any ensuing legal agreements.
 If the CPS loses a case against a defendant, the episode may occasionally show the CPS pursuing additional charges against the said defendant.

 Many episodes use outlandish defence scenarios such as diminished responsibility (e.g. "genetics"/"television"/"God"/"the devil made me do it" and intoxication defence) and temporary insanity (e.g. "black rage"/"white rage"/"sports rage").
 Some episodes revolve around moral and ethical debates, including the right to die (euthanasia), the right to life (abortion) and the right to bear arms (gun control).
 The episode usually ends with the verdict being read by the jury foreperson and a shot of both the winning and losing parties.
 The scene then shifts to the Crown Prosecution Service's London office where the team is leaving the office to go home while contemplating either the true guilt of the accused, the defence scenarios they used or the moral or ethical debate of the episode.